University of America was founded in 1887 by the U.S. Catholic

 Qualifications, Abilities and

-educational institution.
-In addition, the Dean of Graduate
+preferred).
+In addition, the Dean of Undergraduate Admission should

-Admission should exhibit the following personal and professional
+exhibit the following personal and professional qualities and

 - A broad understanding of strategic marketing; the ability to

-students and experience using digital social media strategies to
+experience using digital social media strategies to increase

 - Demonstrated capacity to hire, mentor, supervise and evaluate a